agarciaro/bootcamp-Desarrollo-Profesional-Backend-Spring/kafka/README.md

 # 6. Start Notification Service (in a new terminal)
 cd ../notification-service
 mvn spring-boot:run

+# 7. Start Analytics Service (in a new terminal)
+cd ../analytics-service
+mvn spring-boot:run
 ```

 ### 5. Running with Scripts (Recommended)